 When I became a Stay at Home Mom summer was the hardest time of the year for me to navigate.
 I would go out on a limb, in true transparency, and say the first few were pretty miserable.
 Over the year I got better at navigating summer time with the kids by knowing that I need to make a plan in the spring for how we will fill our days.

 The first summer I stayed home with them they were really too little to enjoy a lot of the things my friends were doing with their kids.
-Peyton was a runner at the time and it was hard for me to handle them both alone.
+Peyton was a runner at the time and it was hard for me to handle he and Paxton alone.
 The second summer I was pregnant and that’s all I really have to say about that.
 Pregnant.
 In the summer.
 In south Louisiana.

 This is the first summer that I have let the kids make their own lists.
-I created the categories and they filled in the lists with three choices each.
+I created the categories and they filled in the lists with their choices.

 I was very specific to tell them that we may not be able to do ALL of the things they had on their lists but that we would try.
 Whatever we don’t finish in the summer will spill over into the fall or maybe into the first break from school.

 - Something I want